Fast Algorithms for Minimum Homology Basis: Algorithms for minimum homology basis

 \section{Algorithms for minimum homology basis}

 To begin with, note that since $\cp, \zp, \bp$ and $\hp$ are vector spaces, the problem of computing a minimum homology basis can be couched in terms of matrix operations.

-Given a complex $K$, let $ \{C_1, \dots, C_{|\tightCycles|} \}$ be the list of tight cycles in $K_1$ sorted by weight, and let $\tightmatrix{K_1} =[C_1 \, C_2 \dots \, C_{|\tightCycles|}]$ be the matrix formed with cycles $C_i$ as its columns.
-Then, the matrix $\newmatrix = [\partial_2 \,\, | \,\, \tightmatrix{K_1}] $ has $O(N + n \nu)$ columns and $O(N+n \nu)$ non-zero entries since $\tightmatrix{K_1}$ has $O(n \nu)$ columns and $O(n \nu)$ non-zero entries by~\Cref{thm:totallength}, and $\partial_2$ has $O(N)$ columns and $O(N)$ non-zero entries.
+Given a complex $K$, let $ \{C_1, \dots, C_{|\tightCycles|} \}$ be the list of tight cycles in $K_1$ sorted by weight, and let $\boldT =[C_1 \, C_2 \dots \, C_{|\tightCycles|}]$ be the matrix formed with cycles $C_i$ as its columns.
+Then, the matrix $\newmatrix = [\partial_2 \,\, | \,\, \boldT] $ has $O(N + n \nu)$ columns and $O(N+n \nu)$ non-zero entries since $\boldT$ has $O(n \nu)$ columns and $O(n \nu)$ non-zero entries by~\Cref{thm:totallength}, and $\partial_2$ has $O(N)$ columns and $O(N)$ non-zero entries.
 Since $\newmatrix$ has $m$ rows, the rank of $\newmatrix$ is bounded by $m$.
 This immediately suggests an algorithm for computing minimum homology basis analogous to~\Cref{alg:cyclebasis}.

-\begin{theorem} \Cref{alg:hombasis} is a Monte Carlo algorithm for computing a minimum homology basis that runs in $\tilde{O}(m^\omega)$ time with failure probability at most $\frac{1}{2}$. \end{theorem} \begin{proof} The correctness of the algorithm is an immediate consequence of \Cref{thm:keyresult} since, by definition, $i_{k}$ is the smallest index for which $\newmatrix_{i_{k}} $ is not homologous to any cycle spanned by $\{\newmatrix_{i_1}, \dots, \newmatrix_{i_{k-1}} \}$.
+\begin{theorem} \Cref{alg:hombasis} is a Monte Carlo algorithm for computing a minimum homology basis that runs in $\tilde{O}(m^\omega)$ time with failure probability at most $\frac{1}{2}$. \end{theorem} \begin{proof} The correctness of the algorithm is an immediate consequence of Corollary~\ref{cor:maincor}.
+As noted in \Cref{sec:matroid}, the nontrivial cycles of a complex form a weighted matroid.
+Since the cycles in $\boldT$ are sorted by weight, and since the tight cycles of the $1$-skeleton of the complex is guaranteed to contain a minimum homology basis, from \Cref{rem:opt}, the column rank profile of $\boldT$ is the greedy algorithm that returns a minimum homology basis.

 The list of tight cycles in $G$ can be computed in $O(n m)$ time using the algorithm described in Section~2 of \cite{AmaldiESA}.
 Hence, Step~1 of \Cref{alg:hombasis} takes $O(n m \log n)$ time.
 Moreover, using \Cref{thm:storyang}, the complexity of Step~2 is bounded by $\tilde{O}(N+n \nu + m^\omega)$, which is the same as $\tilde{O}( m^\omega)$ since $N$ and $n \nu$ are both in $\tilde{O}(m^\omega)$, and the failure probability is at most $\nicefrac{1}{2}$. \end{proof}